Aline89b/Aline89b/README.md

 - 🌱 I’m currently learning **Typescript**

-- 👯 I’m looking to collaborate on **small professional website**
+- 👯 I’m looking for  **my first job as front end developer**

-- 👨‍💻 All of my projects are available at [https://github.com/Aline89b/Aline89b.github.io](https://github.com/Aline89b/Aline89b.github.io)
+- 👨‍💻 All of my projects are available at [https://aline89b.github.io](https://aline89b.github.io)

 - 💬 Ask me about **studying web developement on your own**

 - 📫 How to reach me **a.grianti89@gmail.com**

-- ⚡ Fun fact **didnt know anything about coding til December 2022**

 <h3 align="left">Connect with me:</h3>
 <p align="left">